Hey-Ishwar/Digit_Classifier/README.md

-# This is a project based on deepl learning where we have used handwriiten digits data from keras to train our model to detect handwritten digits.
+# This is a project based on deep learning where I have used handwritten digits data from keras to train our model to detect handwritten digits.